Malaysia's Former PM Najib Razak Begins Trial On 1MDB Slush-Fund Charges

 Jho Low faces charges in both the U.S. and Malaysia.
 But he remains at large and is currently believed to be living in China.

-Of the development fund, Wright says, "This wasn't a traditional sovereign wealth fund.
-This was a fund that went and raised money on global markets and it did so with the help of Goldman Sachs."

-As he laid out the case against Najib in court Wednesday, Attorney General Tommy Thomas highlighted a shopping trip in late 2014, when Najib used his credit card to buy $130,625 worth of items at a Chanel store in Honolulu, Hawaii.
+Attorney General Tommy Thomas laid out the case against Najib in court Wednesday — highlighting a shopping trip in late 2014 in which Najib is said to have used his credit card to buy $130,625 worth of items at a Chanel store in Honolulu, Hawaii.

-Thomas said Najib also used the money to pay for renovations at two properties he owns.
+Thomas said Najib also used the money to pay for renovations at two properties that the former leader owns.

 "A former prime minister is charged under due process in the ordinary court of the land, like any other accused," Thomas said, according to Malaysian newspaper The Star.
 "The accused is not above the law and his prosecution and this trial should serve as precedents for all future holders of this august office."

-Malaysia is currently led by Prime Minister Mahathir Mohamad, the country's previous long-time leader who, now in his 90s, returned to the post last year, when Najib's political party lost power for the first time in more than 60 years.
+Malaysia is currently led by Prime Minister Mahathir Mohamad, the country's previous long-time leader who returned to the post last year, when Najib's political party lost power for the first time in more than 60 years.

-Within days of Najib's election loss last May, police descended on the ousted leader, raiding a residence at which they seized numerous luxury items, from Hermes crocodile skin bags to diamonds and jewelry.
+Within days of Najib's election loss last May, police zeroed in on the ousted leader, raiding a residence at which they seized numerous luxury items, from Hermes crocodile skin bags to diamonds and jewelry.
 The goods, some of which were bought in Paris and Switzerland, included more than 560 handbags and 2,200 rings.